kucrut/wp-bridge/README.md

 * `title` gets a new item: `from_content`.
 It's generated from post content and is useful in case the post doesn't have a title and you still want to display a generated title on the client app.
 * `date_formatted` and `modified_formatted` are added, so you don't need to format the post dates in the client app.
 * The value of `categories`, `tags` and `formats` is converted to WP_Term objects.
+* When post preview is requested (by setting the `preview` parameter to `1`), the title and content will be replaced with the ones from the post's latest revision.

 #### Original Result
 ```json